This common condition can sneak up on you — here’s what to look for, so you can see it coming.

 Having high blood sugar for an extended time can lead to nerve damage, or neuropathy, which may cause tingling, burning or a lack of sensation in your extremities.

-“The very small and delicate blood vessels and nerves that serve our hands and feet operate best when blood sugars are normal; they are sensitive to high blood sugar levels, which can lead to tingling and numbness,” Dr. Barnett says.
+“The very small and delicate blood vessels and nerves that serve our hands and feet operate best when blood sugars are normal; they are sensitive to high blood sugar levels, which can lead to tingling and numbness,” Barnett explains.

 5. Blurry vision

-Diabetes can lead to trouble seeing, as high blood sugar affects fluid levels in the eye, which makes them swell and causes difficulty focusing.
+Diabetes can lead to vision trouble, as high blood sugar affects fluid levels in the eye, which makes them swell and causes difficulty focusing.
 Over time, blood vessels in the retina can become damaged, which may lead to permanent eye problems.
 According to the National Eye Institute, diabetes-related vision loss is a leading cause of blindness among adults.